Become a New Zealander.

 From late 2027.
 The exact start date and the test locations have not been announced by the Department of Internal Affairs yet.

 You can take the test up to 3 times.
 If you do not pass, you wait at least 30 working days, then you can take it up to 3 more times.
 That is 6 attempts in total.
-If you still do not pass after all 6 attempts, you will be given options.
-One option is to withdraw your application and get a partial refund of your application fee.
+If you still do not pass after all 6 attempts, options include withdrawing your application for a partial refund, or having your case considered directly by the Minister of Internal Affairs.

 The Department of Internal Affairs has said it will release official study materials before the test starts.
 They are not available yet.
-Join the waitlist and we will email you as soon as they are released, with our practice tools.
+Join the waitlist and we will email you as soon as they are released.

-Be the first to know when the test, the study materials, and our practice tools are ready.
+Be the first to know when the test starts and the official study materials are released.

-We will only send you an email when the Department of Internal Affairs releases study materials, when a test fee is announced, or when our practice site is ready.
+We will only send you an email when the Department of Internal Affairs releases study materials, and when a test fee is announced.
 Nothing else.